opentelekomcloud-infra/zuul/doc/source/glossary.rst

       Playbooks defined in a :term:`config-project` run in the *trusted* execution context.
-The trusted execution context may have access to extra directories within the bubblewrap container if the operator has configured these.
+The trusted execution context may have access to extra directories within the bubblewrap container if the operator has configured these (see :attr:`executor.trusted_ro_paths` and similar in the executor
+      configuration).

    untrusted execution context